Calibration of the Bass Local Volatility model: Introduction

 \begin{remark}[Compact support] To establish Theorem \ref{thm:regularity} and Theorem \ref{thm:conv}, we impose in Assumption \ref{ass:A1&2} certain regularity properties on $\mu$ and $\nu$.
 In light of stability of the Martingale Benamou-Brenier problem \cite[Corollary 1.4]{BeJoMaPa21b} w.r.t.\ the marginal inputs, this assumption is not excessively restrictive.
 Indeed, thanks to Lemma \ref{lem:approx.sequence} we can approximate any pair $(\mu,\nu)$ in the convex order with a sequence of pairs $(\mu_n,\nu_n), {n\in\NN}$, that are irreducible and satisfy Assumption~\ref{ass:A1&2}.
 It follows from the stability result in \cite[Corollary 1.4]{BeJoMaPa21b} that the \sbm from $\mu_n$ to $\nu_n$ converges in law (as a distribution on $C([0,1])$) to the \sbm from $\mu$ to $\nu$. \end{remark}

-While the analysis in the current paper is presented in the one-dimensional case as considered in \cite{CoHe21}, we stress that the fixed-point iteration as well as our results can be extended to the general multi-dimensional case.
-This study is presented in a parallel forthcoming work, as it is significantly more intricate both at a conceptual and technical level.
+While the analysis in the current paper is presented in the one-dimensional case as considered in \cite{CoHe21}, we stress that the fixed-point iteration can be extended to the general multi-dimensional case.
+The extension of our results to this case is significantly more intricate both at a conceptual and technical level, and deserves a study of its own.

-\paragraph{Other related literature.} Optimal transport theory dates back to Monge \cite{Monge} and Kantorovich \cite{Kant42}, with a prominent role in its modern formulation played by the seminal works \cite{Br87, BB00, Mc95, JoKiOt98}; we refer to the manuscript \cite{Vi09} for an overview.
+\paragraph{Other related literature.} {As discussed above, the model studied in the present paper closely relates to the Dupire-LV model.
+However, it is worth mentioning other methods for local volatility calibration, obtained for example via Tikhonov regularization (see \cite{crepey2003calibration,de2012convex}), via entropy minimization (see \cite{avellaneda1997calibrating}), via Monte Carlo methods (see \cite{henry2009calibration}), and via martingale optimal transport (see \cite{GuLoWa19}).
+The problem we consider is in fact a martingale optimal transport problem, formulated in a dynamical setting. } Optimal transport theory dates back to Monge \cite{Monge} and Kantorovich \cite{Kant42}, with a prominent role in its modern formulation played by the seminal works \cite{Br87, BB00, Mc95, JoKiOt98}; we refer to the manuscript \cite{Vi09} for an overview.
 The current paper focuses on a martingale optimal transport problem, where transport plans have to satisfy the martingale constraint.
 This class of problems plays a key role in financial modeling (see, e.g., \cite{HoNe12, BeHePe12, HeTaTo16, DoSo12, AcBePeSc16, He17, GuLoWa19, NuWiZh22}), and is inherently interesting from a probabilistic perspective due to connections to martingale inequalities (see, e.g., \cite{BeSi13, AcBePeScTe13, HeObSpTo16}) and the Skorokhod embedding problem (see, e.g., \cite{BeCoHu17, KaTaTo15, BeNuSt19}).